antronerds/r2-tutorials/docs/Adapting_R2.md

 -----

 -   This tutorial describes the adaptable settings within R2.
-These are basically all items under the My Settings menu-item.
+These are basically all items under the User Options menu-item.
 Through these you can personalize the use of R2
 -   First a couple of regular settings will be treated: changing colors, setting parameters